minjaaxelsson/social_robot_co-design_canvases/README.md

 The framework can be used to think about social robot design problems, to design an entirely new robot, or to modify or select an existing robot to answer a particular problem.

+For the framework process, please refer to the file "design_framework_process.pdf".
+First, the problem space is defined, which is then projected onto the solution space via design guidelines.

 #THE SOLUTION
 I created a series of 8 canvases, which can be printed out and used in co-creation sessions.
 The canvases are grouped as follows: